St. Peter Church ladies taking nut orders

 Assorted Candy, Nuts and Candy Mixes: Honey Roasted Peanuts, $8; Honey Roasted Cashews, $12; Praline Pecan Halves, $14; Healthy Mix, $11; Almond Cranberry Granola, 10; Harvest Medley Mix, $14.

-Assorted Chocolates and Candy: Sweet and Salty Trail Mix, $10; Milk Chocolate Pecans, $13; Milk Chocolate Raisins, $10; Milk Chocolate Malted Milk Balls, $10; Dark Chocolate Cranberries, $10; Mixed Chocolate Cranberries, $10; Dark Chocolate Seas Salt Caramels, 8 oz. box, $11.
+Assorted Chocolates and Candy: Sweet and Salty Trail Mix, $10; Milk Chocolate Pecans, $13; Milk Chocolate Raisins, $10; Milk Chocolate Malted Milk Balls, $10; Dark Chocolate Cranberries, $10; Milk Chocolate Cashews, $12; Milk Chocolate Pecan Clusters, $11; Dark Chocolate Seas Salt Caramels, 8 oz. box, $11.

 To place an order, contact Jean Aeschliman, 394-2681, Pat Johnson, 923-9099, Shirley Missey, 394-2665 or Barb Dirks 394-2549,